YorkJong/pyLangConvert/README.md

 1. Install LangConvert.
 2. Edit the *dic.xls*
-    * The Excel dictionary file provides language translations for each messages.
+    - The Excel dictionary file provides language translations for each messages.
-    * LangConvert uses the file to enumerate language IDs (see *LangID.h*) and to enumerate message IDs (see *MsgID.h*).
+    - LangConvert uses the file to enumerate language IDs (see *LangID.h*) and to enumerate message IDs (see *MsgID.h*).
 3. Edit the *char.lst* or just create an empty *char.lst*.
-    * The character list file is used to decide orders of characters
+    - The character list file is used to decide orders of characters
-    * LangConvert uses the file to index characters and pack messages (see *mlang.i*).
+    - LangConvert uses the file to index characters and pack messages (see *mlang.i*).
 4. Run `demo.bat`.
-    * This will generate *LangID.h*, *MsgID.h*, *malng.i* in *c_src* directory.
+    - This will generate *LangID.h*, *MsgID.h*, *malng.i* in *c_src* directory.
-    * And generate *verify.report*.
+    - And generate *verify.report*.
-5. Refined *char.lst* according the *verify.report*.
+5. Refined *char.lst* according to the *verify.report*.

 ### Note ###
-* Run `demo_trans.bat` to translate messages in *dic_empty.xls* and
+- Run `demo_trans.bat` to translate messages in *dic_empty.xls* and
   output *dic_trans.xls*
-* Run `clean.bat` to remove the generated files.
+- Run `clean.bat` to remove the generated files.

 ### A screenshot of *dic.xls* ###
 ![dic.xls.png](https://bitbucket.org/repo/kXE4Bp/images/721654582-dic.xls.png)

-* The spreadsheet shown above has 20 rows and eight columns (A-H).
+- The spreadsheet shown above has 20 rows and eight columns (A-H).
-* Row 2 is the header row listing languae names.
+- Row 2 is the header row listing languae names.
-* Column B is message-ID column.
+- Column B is message-ID column.
 An empty cell in the column means the ID of this message is the same with English message.
-* The `x` in Cell A9 (Column A, Row 9) denotes Row 9 a comment (So do A10).
+- The `x` in Cell A9 (Column A, Row 9) denotes Row 9 a comment (So do A10).

 ### A sample *char.lst* ###
 ```sh